 3. Durable Flooring

-Not all hardwoods are created equally.
+Not all types of wood flooring are created equally.
 Some may be harder or softer than others, which can tell you how they’ll hold up to everyday use.
-White oak receives a Janka or hardness score of 1360, which makes it harder than red oak, white ash, American cherry, and American walnut.
+The Janka hardness scale is a measure of durability for wood species.
+White oak receives a Janka hardness score of 1360, which makes it harder than red oak, white ash, American cherry and American walnut.
 This means that it will withstand daily use well, without a lot of denting or dinging.

 4. Moisture Resistance

-White oak is a closed grain wood, which makes it slightly more moisture resistant than some other wood species.
-While no wood is truly waterproof, white oak holds up well in areas where some moisture can be expected, such as kitchens and half-bathrooms.
+White oak is a closed-grain wood, which makes it slightly more water-resistant than some other wood species.
+While no solid wood floors are truly waterproof, white oak planks hold up well in areas where some moisture can be expected, such as kitchens and half-bathrooms.

 White Oak Flooring Design Ideas